Experience ease of use - Sign up for a free trial

 Your first server is now connected and manageable on RunCloud.
 Continue on with the tutorial to test the server by deploying a simple WordPress setup.

-With your server connected, you are then ready to start deploying applications.
+With your server connection, you are then ready to start deploying applications.
 For this example, we’ll be setting up a simple WordPress site which requires access to a database.
 RunCloud includes a secured installation of MariaDB which can be easily managed on their control panel.

 Go to the Database view in your server management and click the Create Database button.